NVIDIA/cuDecomp/docs/api/f_api.rst

 .. _cudecompTransposeCommBackendToString-f-ref:

-cudecompTranposeCommBackendToString
+cudecompTransposeCommBackendToString
 ___________________________________

 .. f:function:: cudecompTransposeCommBackendToString(comm_backend)

   Function to get string name of transpose communication backend.

-  :p cudecompTransposeCommBackend comm_backend [in]: A cuDecompTranposeCommBackend value.
+  :p cudecompTransposeCommBackend comm_backend [in]: A cudecompTransposeCommBackend value.
   :r character(:) res: A string representation of the transpose communication backend.
 Will return string “ERROR” if invalid backend value is provided.

 ------